pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 ### Parallelism Spec (optional)

 `parallelism_spec` describes how Pachyderm parallelizes your pipeline.
-Currently, Pachyderm has two parallelism strategies: `constant` and `coefficient`.

-If you set the `constant` field, Pachyderm starts the number of workers that you specify.
+Pachyderm starts the number of workers that you specify.
 For example, set `"constant":10` to use 10 workers.

-If you set the `coefficient` field, Pachyderm starts a number of workers that is a multiple of your Kubernetes cluster’s size.
-For example, if your Kubernetes cluster has 10 nodes, and you set `"coefficient": 0.5`, Pachyderm starts five workers.
-If you set it to 2.0, Pachyderm starts 20 workers (two per Kubernetes node).

 The default value is "constant=1".